MicrosoftDocs/ATADocs/ATPDocs/understand-entities.md

 ---
-title: Working with user profiles in the Microsoft Defender for Identity portal
+title: Understanding entities
-description: Describes how to investigate users from the user profiles screen in the Microsoft Defender for Identity portal ms.date: 04/11/2022 ms.topic: conceptual
+description: Describes how to understand entities in Microsoft Defender for Identity ms.date: 04/11/2022 ms.topic: conceptual
 ---

-# Understanding entity profiles
+# Understanding entities

 > [!NOTE]
 > The experience described in this page can be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.